 - Recommended: data within the course reflect that the instructor has measured student learning outcomes in the course separate from course grades.
 Based on the data, the instructor will create a plan for the ongoing improvement of the learning outcomes in the course and implement identified items on an annual basis

 Reporting is pulled by Koehler Center staff from TCU Online and shared with department chairs / program directors according to the Fully Online Course Data Reporting Protocol.

 Fees for Graduate Online Courses

 - All graduate online courses will have a distance learning fee assessed for each student taking a graduate online course.
 Students in graduate online courses will be billed for this distance learning fee according to the Distance Learning Fee Schedule.
-This fee is currently $125.00 per course.
+Fee information is posted on the Graduate Studies Tuition and Fees page.

 - Graduate courses are those defined as having course numbers of 50000 or greater.
 Online courses are those that have a 400-level section number.
 Online courses are also flagged with the attribute TCUO